 Hit by the whiff of a half-cooked feast as I bound through the back door on the eve of it.

 Back from childhood border crossings with my Da to pick a last minute gift for my Ma in exotic high street shops, in a city without a high street.
 Stopping off for chips doused in silence in the Strand Road Café before navigating friendly torch-lit interrogations on the way back through.
 Cockneyed requests for “drivers license please, Sir” followed further on by native demands to know if we’d “any goods to declare?”.
 Back from the yearly sore arse cultivated from sitting on bottles of Black Tower and Blue Nun.
 The height of sophistication for the discerning diner’s table.
 A table always cleared before dessert and the occasional arm-wrestling tournament.
-We lived in a developing county; the concentration distracted us from the central heating my Dad
+We lived in a developing county; the concentration distracted us from the central heating my Dad is still fond of rationing.

 Back after swearing blind I’d never go back.
 From the Dublin bus after the first semester on the brink of dropping out.
 Dropping down for a drink to the pub to re-unite with old classmates to commandeer our corner of it.
 Spotting yer man out of the corner of my eye; the later lighting-up together as good as being told to get your coat.